 Non-Dispatched Charging Energy must pay applicable transmission charges as a Network Service User.
 By contrast, Dispatched Charging Energy does not pay such charges.
-Charging energy qualifies as Dispatched Charging Energy when the Energy Storage Resource or Open-Loop Hybrid Resource follows PJM dispatch within 10% of the desired output and meets one of the following conditions:
+Charging energy qualifies as Dispatched Charging Energy when the Energy Storage Resource or Open-Loop Hybrid Resource meets one of the following conditions:

-• Provides Energy Imbalance Service under Schedule 4 of the PJM Tariff.
+- Provides Energy Imbalance Service under Schedule 4 of the PJM Tariff.
 Energy Storage Resource Model Participants or Open-Loop Hybrid Resource shall be considered to be providing Energy Imbalance Service when they are dispatchable by PJM in real time.
-An Energy Storage Resource shall be considered dispatchable when the fixed generation flag is set to "no" and the dispatchable range exceeds 10% of the absolute value of the relevant economic limit.

-- Assigned to Regulation, Synchronized Reserves, or Reactive Service; - Being manually dispatched for reliability
+An Energy Storage Resource or Open-Loop Hybrid Resource shall be considered dispatchable when the fixed generation flag is set to "no" and the dispatchable range exceeds 10% of the absolute value of the relevant economic limit and the resource follows PJM dispatch within 10% of the desired output. - Assigned to Regulation, Synchronized Reserves, or Reactive Service; - Being manually dispatched for reliability